nbrait/EVEs-bias-virus-discovery/README.md

 ### Citation

 ### Code
-All code used to generate the figures and analyses in this manuscript are available in this repo, across the `analysis` and `scripts` repos.
+All code used to generate the figures and analyses in this manuscript are available in this repository, in the `scripts` repo.

 ### Work in Progress